-SECTION 7.1 REVISION 1 DATE Oct 2021 PAGES 8 ASPECT TOPI SPECIFIC POLICIES - Asbestos in Tenancies i) ensure the prevention of exposure to risks associated with asbesto containing materials. ii) ensure that any asbestos containing materials that may be present in an of its buildings are maintained in a condition so as to prevent th possibility of any harm to health occurring. iii) promote awareness of the risks from asbestos containing materials an the Management Procedures through training and induction of releval staff.
-Key staff involved in the delivery of this Policy will receive annua re-training. iv) provide adequate resources to ensure the provision of appropriat 1V) information, instruction and training. v) ensure a commitment to comply with all relevant asbestos legislation •) Approved Codes of Practice, Health and Safety Executive Guidance Notes and to commit to the safe disposal of any asbestos waste accordance with the appropriate legislation. vi) ensure that an appropriate asbestos surveying process remains in place taking account of the need for Asbestos Management, Refurbishmen and Demolition Surveys in accordance with current legislation an ••• maintain an Asbestos Register. vii) implement an effective asbestos management strategy in order that appropriate measures such as encapsulation, labelling, inspection ::) working with, or removal of, the material can be undertaken. ensure that an appropriate system is installed, maintained an viii) implemented for the management of all asbestos containing materia identified in the Register.
-Such a system is to be capable of recordin the risk, the needs and priorities for treatment and/or removal. ix) ensure that all Contractors and Sub Contractors engaged to carry or , work on any of the Organisation's buildings are provided with adequat information on asbestos which may be disturbed by their works. x) ensure that information regarding the presence of asbestos is contained in tender documentation as may be appropriate. xi) ensure Licensed Contractors and/or Sub Contractors carry out AL Asbestos Major Works and Competent Contractors carry out all Asbesto •• \ Minor Works. xii) ensure all Non - Licensed Contractors carrying out Asbestos Mind Works are trained in safe working procedures and have appropriat insurance cover for the work being carried out. xiii) ensure that relevant staff of the Organisation and contractors (a XIII) identified by a Training Needs Analysis) have appropriate training in th Policy and Procedures. xiv) regularly review the Asbestos Management Policy and Procedures. .
-Ast pestos F oles 4.1 Whil st the Senior Manager for LFHS&W will have responsibility for the overal stos management system, the Organisation will define and allocate role responsibilities to ensure the fulfilment of the policy and procedures on a ical level. - appropriate asbestos information is provided and/or obtained and properly interpreted where works are liable to disturb the fabric of buildings.
+LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION CTION 7.1 REVISION 1 DATE Oct 2021 PAGES 8 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Asbestos in Tenancies

+- i) ensure the prevention of exposure to risks associated with asbestos containing materials. - ii) ensure that any asbestos containing materials that may be present in any of its buildings are maintained in a condition so as to prevent the possibility of any harm to health occurring. - iii) promote awareness of the risks from asbestos containing materials and the Management Procedures through training and induction of relevant staff.
+Key staff involved in the delivery of this Policy will receive annual re-training. - iv) provide adequate resources to ensure the provision of appropriate information, instruction and training. - v) ensure a commitment to comply with all relevant asbestos legislation, Approved Codes of Practice, Health and Safety Executive Guidance Notes and to commit to the safe disposal of any asbestos waste in accordance with the appropriate legislation. - vi) ensure that an appropriate asbestos surveying process remains in place, taking account of the need for Asbestos Management, Refurbishment and Demolition Surveys in accordance with current legislation and maintain an Asbestos Register. - vii) implement an effective asbestos management strategy in order that appropriate measures such as encapsulation, labelling, inspection, working with, or removal of, the material can be undertaken. - viii) ensure that an appropriate system is installed, maintained and implemented for the management of all asbestos containing materials identified in the Register.
+Such a system is to be capable of recording the risk, the needs and priorities for treatment and/or removal. - ix) ensure that all Contractors and Sub Contractors engaged to carry out work on any of the Organisation's buildings are provided with adequate information on asbestos which may be disturbed by their works. - x) ensure that information regarding the presence of asbestos is contained in tender documentation as may be appropriate. - xi) ensure Licensed Contractors and/or Sub Contractors carry out ALL Asbestos Major Works and Competent Contractors carry out all Asbestos Minor Works. - xii) ensure all Non Licensed Contractors carrying out Asbestos Minor Works are trained in safe working procedures and have appropriate insurance cover for the work being carried out. - xiii) ensure that relevant staff of the Organisation and contractors (as identified by a Training Needs Analysis) have appropriate training in this Policy and Procedures. - xiv) regularly review the Asbestos Management Policy and Procedures.